hans89/how2readAbook.vn/README.md

 and Charles Van Doren, 1972.
 This translation is intended to be used for non-commercial, educational purposes only.

-This document is available online at [Gitbook], which also provide PDF, ePub, and mobi versions.
+This document is available online at [Gitbook], which also provides PDF, ePub, and mobi versions.

 The source code is on [Github].